- Complex products and their functions can be simulated

 Team Challenge Room

 Learning is boring and exhausting?
 No way.
 With our "VR Team Challenge Room", we present a system that uses a 3D environment to create an innovative learning scenario.
 Learning and querying specialist knowledge becomes an experience.

 The achievements of digitalisation were used in a targeted manner in the project we developed for AUDI AG, which we can also adapt to your needs, in order to integrate the participants in a virtual learning environment - here a workshop hall.
 Within this 3D setting, specialist knowledge can be queried as well as new knowledge can be conveyed.
 The special thing: Through the VR-Challenge, the teams get to know a learning world that combines two realities in a didactically meaningful way.
 The recipe for team building requires only four ingredients: Challenge and motivation, teamwork and a sense of achievement.

 The gaming app is the virtual form of an escape room.
 It was used to create a gripping, interactive game for the Audi Group's International Sales and Service World Championship, which was first used in 2019.
 The "VR Team Challenge Room" contributed significantly to team building and increased the fun factor during the competition.
 This was possible thanks to the symbiosis of two factors: Challenge Game and Virtual Reality.

 The principle: tasks must be solved in a team dialogue.
 One person per group is immersed in the VR-Adventure; they are supported by their colleagues.
-The „VR Team Challenge Room“ is part of a series of tasks that Audi employees must complete during the competition.
-In contrast to the non-virtual tasks, the VR-Challenge is characterized by an exceptional level of interactivity.
-The clou: The puzzles are virtual, the time is real.
+The "VR Team Challenge Room" is part of a series of tasks that Audi employees must complete during the competition.
+In contrast to the non-virtual tasks, the VR-Challenge is characterised by an exceptional level of interactivity.
+The clue: The puzzles are virtual, the time is real.
 Meaning: The tasks must be solved within 15 minutes.
 If the time limit is exceeded, an alarm signal sounds and the task is considered as not passed.